rvojcik/vault-certificate-deploy/README.md

   --role-id $(cat /etc/vault_role_id)
 ```

+## Hooks

+Scripts support definition of hooks directory (`hook_dir`) where you can plase any exacutable file.
+Every file in hooks directory is executed every time ssl certificates are deployed or changed.
+You could script any action you need.

 ### Why  ?
 I store Puppet configuration in Git, and therefore I have not
 role-id and secret-id together in my repository.